 The European Dive Show (EUDI) scheduled for February 27 to March 3, in Bologna, Italy, has been rescheduled to November 27 to 29, 2020.

 Beneath The Sea, Secaucus, New Jersey: It was planned for March 27 to 29.
 It is now rescheduled for October 9 to 11, 2020.

-The situation evolves by the hour.
-For instance, for TekDiveUSA planned for April 24 to 26, 2020, in Orlando, Florida, Kerstin Thornton Olcott told me on March 10 that at this time, they were moving ahead with the conference and encouraging attendees to monitor their health.
+For TekDiveUSA planned for April 24 to 26, 2020, in Orlando, Florida, Kerstin Thornton Olcott told me on March 10 that at that time, they were moving ahead with the conference and encouraging attendees to monitor their health.
 She added: “We are working with our show team and venue to ensure the highest level of control measure and best practices are implemented around the show and onsite.”
-Then, three days later, the show was canceled.
+Three days later, the show was canceled.

-The TekDiveUSA website is not very well produced for such an announcement, though.
-It’s a popup that disappears if you click somewhere – and never comes back!
+The TekDiveUSA website is not very well designed for such an announcement, though.
+It’s included in a popup that disappears if you click somewhere – and never comes back!
 To help those of you who missed it, here’s what TekDiveUSA posted in that short-lived popup on their website:

 As for the DEMA Show planned for November 4 to 7, 2020, in New Orleans, it is too early to discuss.
 Since the DEMA Show produces most of the annual revenues for our trade association, a cancellation of the show would have devastating consequences for the organization.

 Financial & Operational Planning for Your Dive Business